pawurb/WaitForIt/README.md

 // In ViewController.swift
 func viewDidLoad() {
     super.viewDidLoad()
-    ShowTutorial.execute { shouldExecute in
+    ShowTutorial.tryToExecute { didExecute in
-        if shouldExecute {
+        if didExecute {
             self.showTutorial()
         }
     }